How honeybees pollinate

 Before the new queens emerge from pupation, the old queen and her followers leave the hive for good.
 Scout bees, the most experienced foragers in the colony, are sent out to find a suitable intermediate stopping point (often only a few yards away, on a tree trunk or branch).
 The swarm clusters there.
 Several dozen of the most experienced scouts go forth in search of a suitable new hive location.
 Usually, this is only a short wait, a few hours, because they’ll starve to death in about three days without a new source of nectar.
 They face other risks, too: They’re outside in full view of predators, the queen may be attacked and die, or the weather could turn bad and destroy the entire swarm.

-The scouts return with their recommendations, based on several necessities: sufficient size, available nectar,protection from the elements and other insects, warmth, and perhaps other factors, too.
-Each scout conveys the distance and direction to her site, usually a cavity of some sort, with a variant of their “waggle” dance–the keener she is about her find, the more excitedly she dances.
+The scouts return with their recommendations, based on several necessities: sufficient size, available nectar, protection from the elements and other insects, warmth, and perhaps other factors, too.
+Each scout conveys the distance and direction to her site, usually a cavity of some sort, by “dancing”–the keener she is about her find, the more excited her steps.
 The scouts “discuss” in this manner until they reach a consensus on a site, and the swarm follows them to their new, hopeful location.
-(Unsurprisingly, beekeepers use methods to try to reduce swarming.)

-Honeybees perform extraordinary “dances” as a means of communication regarding food sources.
-Austrian Karl von Frisch interpreted3 the dances in 1923 while studying the sensory perception of the honeybee.³
+Honeybees perform extraordinary dances as a means of communication regarding food sources.
+Karl von Frisch interpreted the dances in 1923 while studying the sensory perception of the honeybee.3

 A worker moves about the hive while quivering her legs.
 This dance communicates that there’s too much nectar in the hive and foragers need to stop gathering for a time and help process it.